6 Building Font Projects

 smith build

-By default the build results will be in a results/ folder inside the project folder (font-andika-mtihani/results/).
-You can simply browse through these files on your host computer.
+By default the build artifacts will be stored in a results/ folder inside the project folder (font-andika-mtihani/results/).
+You can simply browse through these files on your host computer with your preferred file manager.

 Smith also supports building release archives in .zip and .tar.xz formats, and in both development and release versions.
-These contain the fonts and key user documentation.
+These contain the fonts, author and licensing information as well as key documentation.

-The following commands will produce development versions of the current work. “zip” is the Windows-targeted artifact with Windows line-endings and “tarball” is the macOS/Linux-targeted artifact with Unix line-endings and a .tar.xz extension.
-The current git hash and a -dev suffix will be added to the name of the artifacts to help distinguish development vs. released versions:
+“zip” is the Windows-targeted artifact with Windows line-endings and “tarball” is the macOS/Ubuntu-targeted artifact with Unix line-endings and a .tar.xz extension.
+The current git hash (the current revision) and a -dev suffix will be added to the internal versions and the filenames of the artifacts to help distinguish between development vs. released versions.
+To produce development versions artifacts, type:

 smith zip